 Raise your hand if you've ever turned your guest bedroom into storage space or a home gym you never ended up using.
 Spare bedrooms can be a blessing and a curse.
 On the one hand, an extra bedroom presents an opportunity to host friends and family when they're visiting.
-On the other hand, it also means having an extra room to decorate, which we suppose can't be all bad since we're obsessed with all things home here at MyDomaine.
-So, how do you make your guest bedroom feel finished, even when it's a tiny space?
+On the other hand, it also means having an extra room to decorate.
+But it is possible to make a small guest room feel finished, even when it's a tiny space.

 Pay Attention to the Nightstand

 No matter how big or small, make sure the guest bedroom nightstand has the essentials: a source of light like a reading lamp and a catchall to throw jewelry or keys.

 Add extra touches to the nightstand like a water carafe, a book, or a scented candle, but the essentials (such as a light) have to be there too.

 Look around the room for those extra touches that'll make the space extra comfortable: a soft rug to put your feet down on in the morning and a mirror to get your hair under control before heading out for breakfast.
 A full-length mirror is ideal, but at the very least, a smaller wall-hung mirror will make your guests feel at ease before they venture out of the room.

 Give Them Storage Space

 Storage space is always appreciated when you're staying at someone's house, so try to empty the closets and drawer dressers, or add a folding luggage rack to make it easier for guests to unpack.
 A tray filled with essentials like toothpaste and snacks is also a nice touch that's simple but always appreciated.
 Furthermore, an extra-long bedside table with dressers functions both as a desk and storage space.